shgnplaatjies/Pro-modoro/README.md

 # Pro-modoro
-React-based Pomodoro timer for people  who value customization without breaking the bank.
-Designed with a clean interface and flexibility in mind, Promodoro is your personal time management tool.
+React-based Pomodoro timer to practice my React skills while making a utility app I plan to use myself.

 ## How to run?